ResMail (Resident Mail Services )

 How do I claim my package?

 You must come to ResMail at Speare Commons and present a photo ID.
 Students living at Davenport A or B, 10 Coventry, 780 Columbus Avenue and International Village must come to ResMail located at 716 Columbus Avenue and present a photo ID.
-A cart is available to assist you in taking large packages to your residence hall.
+Carts are available from ResLife to assist you in taking large packages to your residence hall.
 Also, students with mobility concerns may have larger packages delivered to their residences by making arrangements with the ResMail Manager.
 You must pick up your own package.
 You CANNOT have someone else sign out a package for you.

 What if I don't claim my package?